Which describes your research need?

 Law.com makes available many lists, rankings and surveys, including the preeminent American Lawyer rankings of the “AmLaw 100” and others.
 You must register with law.com to access some of the rankings, but it is free of charge.
-Click on “Surveys and Rankings” on the left sidebar menu.
+Click on “Surveys and Rankings.”
 Alternatively, go through the American Lawyer website, which also requires registration (free).

 Chambers Associate profiles prominent firms, detailing aspects of associate life, based on telephone interviews with junior attorneys.

 Chambers and Partners assesses top law firms and lawyers in the U.S. (as well as internationally) in various practice specialties.